 - Impact of dumping on developing countries

-While the US and many of the developing countries were supportive of this approach, the EU and Japan, Norway, and Korea looked to maintain the status quo and emphasized domestic production and sustainable and environmental protections over the reduction of subsidies.
+While the US and many developing countries supported this approach, the EU, Japan, Norway, and Korea looked to maintain the status quo and emphasized domestic production and sustainable and environmental protections over the reduction of subsidies.
 These nations are also some of the largest subsidizers of agriculture globally.
-In the meantime, the US has moved away from multilateral agreements under the WTO umbrella and focused on a regional and bilateral agreement.
+In the meantime, the US has moved away from multilateral agreements under the WTO umbrella and focused on regional and bilateral agreements.

-Negotiations during this round also included discussions of tariff reductions – where the average tariff scheme exceeded 60% at the time.
+Negotiations during this round also included discussions of tariff reductions – where the average tariff scheme exceeded 60%.

 The WTO classifies subsidies in a series of “boxes” – or categories – describing their permissibility within the WTO framework.

 Amber – Reduced – includes all domestic support measures that distort production and trade.

 Green – Permitted